gzachariadis/Python.Challenges/README.md

    - A Problem Description, varying in size, describing the problems's expected inputs and outputs.
 - Platform
    - ?
+- Date
+   - Completion date for the Challenge.
 - Problem Constraints
    - Limitations & Guidelines on the Problem.
 - Solution(s)